Flèche Pacifique - Main

 The start window is: 4 p.m.
 Friday to 7 a.m.
 Saturday

 In 2010 the "Trace Pacifique" was introduced.
 The rules are simlar to the Flèche rules, but without night riding.
-Note that in 2018 we were informed that we didn't have the ride timing rules quite right - there is riding permitted on both Saturday and between 6:00 and 11:00 a.m. on Sunday.
+Note that in 2018 we were informed that we didn't have the ride timing rules quite right - there are 16 hours of daylight riding permitted on Saturday and also an additional 5 hours of daylight riding that is permitted on the Sunday morning (but which would interfere with the banquet).
+In 2024, this additional 5 hours segment was allocated instead to the Friday evening to align with the start of the Fleche Pacifique ride window.

 or HERE, a brief summary in English.